 Also, speed is even more important to the mobile users compared to desktop or even tablet users when it comes to abandon rates.
 According to SOASTA’s benchmark study, almost half (47%) of all consumers shop via their phones.
 However, only 1 in 5 complete transactions on mobile, whereas on tablet and desktop there is a significantly lower abandon rate.

-Tips on how to improve your mobile speeds
+Tips on how to improve your mobile site speed

 Here are a few ways to improve your mobile conversions: